Common Conditional Access policy: Require a compliant device, Microsoft Entra hybrid joined device, or multifactor authentication for all users

 - Under Exclude, select Users and groups and choose your organization's emergency access or break-glass accounts.

-- Under Cloud apps or actions > Include, select All cloud apps.
+- Under Target resources > Cloud apps > Include, select All cloud apps.

 - If you must exclude specific applications from your policy, you can choose them from the Exclude tab under Select excluded cloud apps and choose Select.